Talking about enemas, or anything that has to do with the bowels in general, might be awkward. It’s just not a comfortable subject.

 - Liver function

-Using a coffee enema as part of your detox protocol might keep disease from “brewing” in your liver and lower digestive tract.
+While not medical advice, using a coffee enema as part of your detox protocol might keep illness from “brewing” in your liver and lower digestive tract.